 Not all of these early morning habits to avoid are inherently bad, but some are just better off saved for the later morning or afternoon.
 Here are 11 surprising things you should never do right after you wake up, according to experts.

-So many people check their social media first thing in the morning to get the latest gossip, news and family/friends happenings, but this can leave you feeling stressed.
+check their social media first thing in the morning to get the latest gossip, news and family/friends happenings, but this can leave you feeling stressed.
 "Remember, you are coming out of a relaxed sleep and when you immediately bombard your brain with too much stimulus, your body can become stressed," Dr. David Friedman tells Bustle.
 "Ignore your phone until you're on your way out the door, when you’ve showered, dressed, eaten breakfast and your mind is more alert."
 3 Drink Coffee

 "Because people use their cell phone as an alarm clock, they are prone to instinctually check email before they've even wiped the boogers from their eyes," says Morgenstren.
 "By opening your email before you've gone to the bathroom and brushed your teeth, you are allowing someone else to set your priorities.
 That stack of to-do's in your inbox is more likely to drain your wellbeing, success and happiness than add to it."